AdobeDocs/experience-platform.en/help/tutorials/data-science-workspace.md

 ## Import a recipe

 >[!NOTE]
 >This tutorial requires you to have a Docker source file URL.
+Visit the [package source files into a recipe tutorial](../data-science-workspace/models-recipes/package-source-files-recipe.md) if you do not have a Docker source file URL.

 The import recipe tutorials provide insights on how to configure and import a packaged recipe.
 By the end of this tutorial, you can create, train, and evaluate a Model in Adobe Experience Platform Data Science Workspace.